CGuichard/crud-js/README.md

 - **Build CI**:

-  - master[on push]: build dist & push it on branch named "lastest-build" ; build docs & push it on branch named "gh-pages".
+  - master[on push]: build dist & push it on branch named "latest" ; build docs & push it on branch named "gh-pages".

   - dev[on push]: build dist & save as artifact named "dist".